Capsicum & Chili

 Chickpea & Gram

 Irregular or serpentine pale grey lines appear on both sides of the leaf blades as the larvae feed.
 These burrows are usually limited by the leaf veins and contain black fecal material visible as slim trace inside the tunnels.
 Entire leaves may be covered with mines.
 Damaged leaves may drop prematurely (defoliation).
 Defoliation can reduce yield and fruit size and expose fruit to sunburn.
+Should not be confused with Tuta absoluta (Tomato Leafminer) whose mines on leaves are wider and white or transparent.

-Symptoms are cause by several flies belonging to the family of the Agromyzidae, with several thousand species worldwide.
+Symptoms are caused by several flies belonging to the family of the Agromyzidae, with several thousand species worldwide.
 In spring, females puncture leaf tissues and lay their eggs, usually along the margins.
 The larvae feed between the upper and the lower leaf surface.
 They produce large white meandering tunnels with a trail of black fecal material (frass) left behind as they feed.
 Once they have reached maturity, larvae open a hole on the underside of the leaf and fall to the ground, where they pupate.
 Plant debris near the host are alternative pupating places.
-Leafminer flies are attracted to the color yellow.
+Leaf miner flies are attracted to the color yellow.